Ash Wednesday bushfires: Aftermath

 Many of the Victorian fires were thought to have been caused by sparks between short-circuiting power lines, and tree branches connecting with power lines.
 A systematic review of fire safety was undertaken; areas under high-tension pylons were cleared and local domestic lines considered to be at risk were replaced with insulated three-phase supply lines.

-In South Australia, an inquest into the fires found that the communication systems used by the CFS were inadequate and, as a result, the government radio network was installed, although this did not happen until almost 20 years later.
+In South Australia, an inquest into the fires found that the communication systems used by the Country Fire Service were inadequate and, as a result, the government radio network was installed, although this did not happen until almost 20 years later.
 Improvements in weather forecasting, with particular reference to wind changes and fronts, was undertaken by the Bureau of Meteorology.
 An emergency disaster plan, known as Displan, was also legislated.
 Many of the lessons learned in building better homes for fire survival, bush management and emergency response efficiency in analysis of the fires conducted by the CSIRO were to prove vital in later crises, including the 1994 Eastern seaboard and 2003 Canberra fire outbreaks.

 A study was conducted into the 32 fatalities (excluding firefighters) that occurred in Victoria.
 It revealed that 25 were outside their homes, several of whom died in vehicles while attempting to escape the conflagration.
 It was found that delaying evacuation until the last minute was a common failing.

 Legacy

 Until the 2009 Black Saturday bushfires, Ash Wednesday had the highest-recorded death toll for a bushfire disaster, with 75 deaths.
-For the next quarter century, Ash Wednesday was used as the measure for all bushfire emergencies in Australia; though since 2009, that has supplemented by the lessons learned from Black Saturday.
+For the next quarter century, Ash Wednesday was used as the measure for all bushfire emergencies in Australia; though since 2009, that has been supplemented by the lessons learned from Black Saturday.
 It remains well known as one of the worst natural disasters in Australia's history.

-Many psychological studies were undertaken in the months and years after the fire and found that the events left many in the affected communities with the effects of post-traumatic stress disorder (PTSD), even 20 years after the disaster in 2003.
+Many psychological studies were undertaken in the months and years after the fire and found that the events left many in the affected communities with the effects of post-traumatic stress disorder, even 20 years after the disaster in 2003.

 The lasting impact of Ash Wednesday was highlighted in 2008, when its 25th anniversary received much public and media attention.
 Commemoration sites have been set up in areas that were hit worst by the fires, with museums hosting exhibits inviting survivors to tell their stories.